 If you plan to travel a lot between cities and don’t want to rely on the bus and train schedule, then renting a car is a good option.
 It will also allow you and your family to visit out-of-the-way-paces.

 Israelites drive on the right-hand side of the road, highways are generally good.
-Most road signs are written in English and Hebrew, and there are major highways which can transport you effortlessly from city to city.
+Most road signs are written in English and Hebrew, and there are major highways that can transport you effortlessly from city to city.
 Just be aware that sometimes traffic can get congested and some drivers are a bit crazy.

-Rental car agencies can be found at the airport and the major car rental agencies also have rental offices in the cities so it’s very convenient to pick up a rental car.
-Be sure to budget for gas, toll roads, and parking if you are in the cities which can be $15-20 per day.
+Rental car agencies can be found at the airport, and the major car rental agencies also have rental offices in the cities, so it’s very convenient to pick up a rental car.
+Be sure to budget for gas, toll roads, and parking if you are in the cities, which can be $15-20 per day.

 Taxis in Israel